 For example; I sent a request to an organisation (Costa Coffee) via the app.
 Once I received a response back from Costa Coffee I could see this audit log via the Stellar blockchain explorer.
 For now it shows a long technical-looking number that simply shows that the transaction has taken place.
 Ok this screenshot is no Mona Lisa, but the key point of showing that I have sent a data request and the organisation has responded is pretty significant.

-This public ledger means that in the future, NGOs or data regulators could even use this public data for annual data reports on the data landscape, or to better understand those organisations that are fulfilling their obligations, and going above and beyond GDPR compliance.
-As the blockchain space matures, we hope that user experiences will improve in parallel.
-We hope to see a future where open source tools can further help this visualisation.
+We hope using a public ledger means that NGOs and data regulators can use this to map out for reports on the data landscape, or start to build a privacy Trustpilot to showcase organisations that take privacy seriously, and those that don’t.
+As the blockchain space matures, we hope that user experiences will improve in parallel and we will see a future where open source tools can further help this visualisation.

 It just fits

 Blockchain works towards our mission to build trust and transparency between organisations and individuals.
 Using the Stellar public ledger means we can build audit trails around the exchange and movement of personal data between organisations and individuals.

 The impact of this could lead to better data insights, safer more transparent movement of data, and the prospect of improved trust between customers and organisations.